Mastercard Foundation scholar Dorcas Falodun advocates for young carers in Nigeria

 BSc MSc MPhil PhD

 Leo obtained his PhD Degree in Land Economy at the University of Cambridge.
-Upon the completion of his PhD, he worked on cross-country research project on the valuation of ecosystem services, in collaboration with the Swedish Environmental Protection Agency, the University of Gothenburg and Peking University.
+Upon the completion of his PhD, he worked on a cross-country research project on the valuation of ecosystem services, in collaboration with the Swedish Environmental Protection Agency, the University of Gothenburg and Peking University.
 After that, Leo worked at the University of Glasgow as a University Lecturer in Environmental and Health Economics until he returned to Cambridge.

 Leo’s research interest include impact evaluation of environmental policies and valuation of ecosystem services in both rural and urban contexts, using applied economic methodologies such as micro-econometrics and economic experiments.
 The geographic focus of his research includes China, Africa and other regions.
 He has worked on a number of research projects in collaboration with international organisations and government bodies.